Swing Trading Strategies That Deliver Results

 Rules to follow when using swing trading strategies

-Let me share with you a number of rules I recommend you include in your trading plan when using swing trading strategies.
+I'll share with you a number of rules I think you should include in your trading plan when using swing trading strategies.

-When trading short term, over several days, both the daily and weekly swing charts should both be pointing in the direction of the trade you want to take.
-If you trade Forex, options or warrants then unless you are totally proficient in cycle’s theory, I recommend you rigidly stick to this rule, as it will help you avoid many losses.
+When trading short term, over several days, the daily and weekly swing charts should point in the direction of the trade you want to take.
+If you trade Forex, options, or warrants then unless you are totally proficient in cycle’s theory, I recommend you rigidly stick to this rule, as it will help you avoid many losses.

-If you trade over the medium to longer term, then both the weekly and monthly swing charts must be pointing in the direction you want to trade.
+If you trade over the medium to longer term, then both the weekly and monthly swing charts must point in the direction you want to trade.
 Once again, I would not break this rule, as it will greatly increase the risk you are taking.

-For some of you, sticking to the above rules will be hard as you may find a stock moves in the direction you want but the swing chart keeps you out of the trade for a period of time resulting in you entering at a higher price.
-While at times this may be the case, let me say that you need to have faith in this rule because I promise you that it will save you from entering losing trades and, as a result, increase your overall trading returns.
+For some of you, sticking to the above rules will be hard as you may find a stock moves in the direction you want, but the swing chart keeps you out of the trade for a period of time resulting in you entering at a higher price.
+While at times this may be the case, you need to have faith in this rule because I promise you that it will save you from entering losing trades and, as a result, increase your overall trading returns.

 How swing charts can support you in your trading

-Because swing charts only represent the price movement of a stock, they filter out the noise that is commonly associated with bar charts.
+Because swing charts only represent a stock's price movement, they filter out the noise commonly associated with bar charts.
 Therefore, swing charts make it easier to see:

 On the weekly swing chart below, I have shown six years of price history.
-I could have easily included ten years on the chart and it would still have been very easy to read.
-I have marked horizontal lines on the chart indicating both support and resistance levels, as well as marking where the stock retraced 50 percent of the last up range in the most recent uptrend.
+I could have easily included 10 years, and it would still have been very easy to read.
+I have marked horizontal lines on the chart indicating both support and resistance levels and where the stock retraced 50 per cent of the last up range in the most recent uptrend.

 Swing Chart Click to see the image in full size